The History of the Program

 2014-15.
 Iowa here we come!
 Young Arena in Waterloo will hold the first Hawkeye Nationals on Dec 6 & 7, 2014.
 The Waterloo CVB and the Young Arena staff have been great to work with.
 They have taken very good care of us and we appreciate the partnership.
 We are very optimistic that we can get a very good turnout in the first year of the Hawkeye Nationals.
 There is a large number of wrestlers from Iowa that attend both Badgerland and Gopher State and they seem to love our tournaments as much as anyone.
 The Midwest Wrestling Tour is now complete.
 We truly believe that the upper midwest is the premiere region of the country when it comes to youth wrestling.
 Please join us on the tour!

 2015-16 was a great year for the MWT.
-Highlighting the season was adding a tournament in South Dakota and fully moving to Track Wrestling for registration, bracketing and live video streaming.
+Highlighting the season was the addition of the tournament in South Dakota and fully moving to Track Wrestling for registration, bracketing and live video streaming.
 Brookings South Dakota welcomed the MWT with open arms.
 The inaugural Jackrabbit Nationals was a success with 500 kids from 9 different states.
 We had to battle some issues caused by the Track Wrestling servers but we old school and plowed right through.
 We now have 11 Track clocks, 14 computers, a router, a switch, rented video cameras and ethernet cable from here to the moon.
 It takes a while to set up and tear down but is pretty cool to be on the leading edge of technology.

 2016-17 has just started.
 We changed the name of the Jackrabbit Nationals to the Buffalo Nationals.
 The most exciting thing for this season is the new MWT Belt.
 The quality of the new belt is amazing.
 The wrestlers who have seen it absolutely love it.
 Good luck to all the wrestlers competing on the 2016-17 tour.